Betje Wery: Biography

-Wery was the eldest daughter of a family of two children.
+Wery was the eldest daughter of a family of two children to Roosje Boers (1896–1997) and Ferdinand Werij (1894–1969).
 Her mother was Jewish and her father half-Jewish.
-She attended domestic science school for two years and Mulo for three years.
+She attended domestic science school for two years and advanced primary school for three years.
 In early 1940 she worked in a Bata shoe store in her hometown of Rotterdam.

-Wery was initially registered as fully Jewish but successfully challenged this registration.
-According to her, her Jewish grandmother, born in 1864, was an illegitimate child of a non-Jew.
-Her lawyer came up with two very old witnesses who claimed that "in 1864 everyone in Gorcum knew that Kaatje was the illegitimate daughter of De Vries".
+Following the German invasion of the Netherlands, Wery was initially registered as fully Jewish but successfully challenged this registration.
+She stated that her maternal grandmother Kaatje Marits, born 1864, was an illegitimate child of Arie de Vries, a non-Jew from Utrecht.
+Her lawyer came up with two very old witnesses from Marits' hometown of Gorcum who claimed that "everyone in Gorcum knew that Kaatje was the illegitimate daughter of de Vries".
 The campaign was successful, as her status was converted to half-Jewish.

-In January 1941 Wery met Frans Tuerlings, whom she married in September 1941.
+In January 1941 Wery met Franciscus Antonius Cornelis "Frans" Tuerlings, whom she married on 17 September 1941.
 The couple went to live in Vught.
 Shortly before that, she had joined the Roman Catholic Church so that she would not be given "mixed marriage" status.
-Nevertheless, Wery was arrested a year later because she was not wearing a star and sent to Amersfoort concentration camp.
+Nevertheless, Wery was arrested a year later because she was not wearing a star badge and sent to Amersfoort concentration camp.
 A day later, she was released thanks to her husband's connections.
-She was able to obtain a sper, a document which exempted her from deportation for the time being.
+She was able to obtain a Sperre, a document which exempted her from deportation for the time being.
 In May 1943 she was officially given the status of half-Jewish so that she no longer had to wear a star.

 Her husband, who was involved in foreign exchange smuggling and black trading in securities and diamonds, died in a car accident in late 1943.
 Because of his missteps, the occupation authorities interviewed Wery.
-She agreed to work for the Devisenschutzkommando (DSK) as a so-called Vertrauens-Frau (V-Frau), a spy.
-The DSK hunted down black marketers and Jewish wealth.
+She agreed to work for the Devisenschutzkommando (DSK), the SS unit responsible for the acquisition of financial assets in occupied nations, as an informant (Vertrauens-Frau, shortened to V-Frau).